 The incidence of diabetes continues to increase in all countries.
-Recent estimates are that 537 million people are affected by diabetes (1 in 11 adults worldwide) and that 783 million individuals will be affected by 2045.25 Diabetes is associated with significant risk of foot complications including ulceration, gangrene, and amputation.
-Development of diabetes related foot ulceration (DFU) precedes up to 85% of non-traumatic amputations, with an annual incidence of ulceration of approximately 2% and lifetime incidence of DFU up to 34%.26 Diabetes related complications in the lower limb, including peripheral neuropathy and PAD, typically precede the development of DFU.27 Collectively, these complications are a leading global cause of disability, hospitalisation, and amputation, with a high mortality rate following amputation.28 that the prevalence of PAD was 10 - 26% in the general adult population and 20 - 28% in those with diabetes.
-In those with DFU, the prevalence of PAD was 50%, which is consistent with the findings of the multicentre Eurodiale study.^{29,30} PAD in people with diabetes is characterised by a disease pattern that is frequently multisegmental and bilateral with impaired collateral formation, often long segment tibial artery occlusions, and is more distally distributed in the lower limb including frequent presentation of infragenicular arterial occlusive disease, with an increased risk of amputation.^{31-33} The diagnosis of PAD and chronic limb threatening ischaemia (CLTI) is frequently complicated by the absence of classical symptoms of PAD such as intermittent claudication and rest pain, probably due to factors such as sedentary lifestyle and loss of pain sensation due to diabetes related peripheral neuropathy, which is present in the majority of people with an (ischaemic) DFU.^{30,32} Co-existent medial artery calcification (MAC), which is also associated with peripheral neuropathy, is common and can affect the accuracy of non-invasive tests such as the ankle brachial index (ABI) by causing elevation of ankle and, to a lesser extent, digital pressures.34
+Recent estimates are that 537 million people are affected by diabetes (1 in 11 adults worldwide) and that 783 million individuals will be affected by 2045.
+Diabetes is associated with significant risk of foot complications including ulceration, gangrene, and amputation.
+Development of diabetes related foot ulceration (DFU) precedes up to 85% of non-traumatic amputations, with an annual incidence of ulceration of approximately 2% and lifetime incidence of DFU up to 34%.
+Diabetes related complications in the lower limb, including peripheral neuropathy and PAD, typically precede the development of DFU.
+Collectively, these complications are a leading global cause of disability, hospitalisation, and amputation, with a high mortality rate following amputation.

+Diabetes is a significant risk factor for development of PAD.
+In a recent systematic review, Stoberock et al. found that the prevalence of PAD was 10 - 26% in the general adult population and 20 - 28% in those with diabetes.
+In those with DFU, the prevalence of PAD was 50%, which is consistent with the findings of the multicentre Eurodiale study.
+PAD in people with diabetes is characterised by a disease pattern that is frequently multisegmental and bilateral with impaired collateral formation, often long segment tibial artery occlusions, and is more distally distributed in the lower limb including frequent presentation of infragenicular arterial occlusive disease, with an increased risk of amputation.31-33 The diagnosis of PAD and chronic limb threatening ischaemia (CLTI) is frequently complicated by the absence of classical symptoms of PAD such as intermittent claudication and rest pain, probably due to factors such as sedentary lifestyle and loss of pain sensation due to diabetes related peripheral neuropathy, which is present in the majority of people with an (ischaemic) DFU.
+Co-existent medial artery calcification (MAC), which is also associated with peripheral neuropathy, is common and can affect the accuracy of non-invasive tests such as the ankle brachial index (ABI) by causing elevation of ankle and, to a lesser extent, digital pressures.